Supply Chain – An External Risk

 If you’ve identified the loss or disruption to your supply chain as a possible risk, it may be due to your:

-Raw materials or parts are unavailable
+Raw materials or parts being unavailable.

-Overseas government interference
+Overseas government interference.

 Keeping Stock on Hand